guangxush/Mozart/README.md

 - dataset C (100): test the model1&model2
 - the positive data count is equals the count of the negative data

+#### acc record

+- All dataset
+- dataset 10-A
+- every model
+- dataset 10-A+B
+- every model

+#### time record

+- All dataset
+- dataset 10-A
+- every model
+- dataset 10-A+B
+- every model